floatinghotpot/hiquant/README.md

 - **Multi-portfolio**: with some fund strategy configurations for demo purposes, and provides a command to create a new configuration from the template
 - **Simulated backtrade**: Use historical market data to simulate backtesting of one or more portfolio strategies, output data analysis of investment returns, and draw yield curves for comparison
 - **Simulated realtime trading**: Synchronize real-time market data, calculate trading decisions based on strategies, and send email notifications to remind users to trade
+- **TODO: Global market**: currently supports China market (mainland and Hongkong) and USA market, will add support for markets in other countries
 - **TODO: Automated trading**: call the quantitative trading interface to realize automated trading (not yet implemented, planned)
-- **TODO: Global market**: currently only supports China mainland market, will add support for markets in other countries (not yet implemented, planned)

 Other additional features:
 - **K-line chart**: plot the K-line chart of stocks/indices, including plotting common technical indicators, comparing the profit results of trading based on the indicators